Mobile Care Services Discovery (mCSD)

 Most requirements are documented in ITI TF-2: Transactions.
 This section documents any additional requirements on mCSD actors.

-The Care Services Selective Supplier shall publish an instance CapabilityStatement at the metadata endpoint following ITI Appendix Z.3 using the FHIR capabilities interaction.
-All supported search parameters and search methods (GET, POST) shall be specified.
-The search parameters and message semantics defined in [ITI-90] shall be supported, other parameters may be supported.
+The Directory SHALL publish an instance CapabilityStatement at the metadata endpoint following ITI Appendix Z.3 using the FHIR capabilities interaction.
+All supported interactions shall be specified.
+All supported search parameters and search methods (GET, POST) SHALL be specified.
+The search parameters and message semantics defined in [ITI-90] SHALL be supported.
+When the Update Option is supported, the search parameters and message semantics defined in [ITI-91] shall be supported.
+When the Feed Option is supported, the message semantics defined in [ITI-130] SHALL be supported for each message: create response, update response, delete response, and process response.
+Other parameters may be supported.

-1:46.1.1.3 Care Services Update Consumer
+1:46.1.1.3 Update Client

 1:46.2 mCSD Actor Options